 As Yahushua recited to them various passages from Scriptures concerning himself, they came close to the village to which the two men were traveling, and Yahushua appeared to be going farther still:

-And they constrained him, saying, Abide with us, for it is πρὸς ἑσπέραν (pros esperan; toward twilight), and the day has declined.
+And they constrained him, saying, Abide with us, for it is πρὸς ἑσπέραν (pros esperan; TOWARD TWILIGHT), and the day has declined.
 And he entered in to abide with them.
-(Luke, 24:29)
+(Luke 24:29)

 This portion of the text demonstrates that when the above comment was made, that today was “the third day after which these things came to pass,” it occurred just prior to sunset (i.e., late afternoon of the same day, Sunday).